rktjmp/lush.nvim/lush_build.md

     }
   end,

-  -- now we can pass to alacritty, note that it needs a name {alacritty, "my_theme"},
+  -- now we can pass to alacritty, note that the transform accepts a name, -- so we use a table with the transform and it's argument.
+  {alacritty, "my_theme"},

   -- and now we can write, either to share or to our local config